Oil and Gas Rigs Still Near 3-Year Low – Domestic Drilling and Operating

 Regional Basin Performance

 Drilling activities in the Permian basin, a crucial region for energy investments, continue to show concerning trends, with the basin experiencing a notable 3-rig reduction this week.
 The current count of 256 rigs represents a significant year-over-year decline of 48 rigs, impacting exploration and drilling activities throughout the region.
 The Eagle Ford basin, another key area for oil and gas working interest owners, also witnessed a downturn, losing one rig to reach 38 total—marking a decrease of 12 rigs compared to the previous year.
 These declines highlight the ongoing production costs and operational risks faced by investors in these major U.S. basins.
+Changes in rig activity also directly affect oilfield service companies operating in these basins, as reduced drilling can decrease demand for their service offerings and impact their cash flow.

 Market Price Dynamics and Economic Pressures